Trauma Therapy for Acute Trauma

 Embark on online trauma therapy or PTSD from the convenience of your own home.
 Our therapists offer comprehensive support to help you overcome anxiety and achieve holistic well-being.Find Your PTSD therapist

 Our Therapists | Insurance Coverage | Services Offered | Privacy

 Trauma implies a psychological response to a catastrophic occurrence, such as an accident, rape, or natural disaster.
 After an incident, shock and denial are common emotions.
 In the long run, reactions can lead to erratic emotions, strained relationships, flashbacks, and even physical discomfort like headaches or nausea.
 Even though these emotions are common, some people find it difficult to go on with their life.
-They can work with psychologists to learn healthy coping mechanisms for their feelings.
+They can work with a trauma therapist or psychologist to learn healthy coping mechanisms for their feelings.

 A long traumatic experience or a very stressful, frightful, or upsetting incident can both lead to the development of post-traumatic stress disorder (PTSD).

-If you have been going through any of the following, Lifebulb suggests you look for help.
-You can reach out to us by calling us on our helpline 24x7, or you can search for us online by simply searching ‘trauma therapist near’ me ‘PTSD therapist near me.’
+If you have been going through any of the following, Lifebulb suggests you look for help with our trauma therapy services.
+You can reach out to us by calling us on our helpline 24x7, or you can search for us online by simply searching ‘trauma therapist near me' or ‘PTSD therapist near me.’